Sam Houston (wrestler): World Championship Wrestling (1991)

 After continuing to flounder in the WWF's mid-card as a jobber to the stars, Houston left WWF in February 1991 and joined World Championship Wrestling.
 His first appearance came on April 17 in Gadsden, Alabama when he defeated Jack Victory.
 On the May 12 edition of WCW Main Event, Houston lost to WCW World Champion Ric Flair.
 Houston would go on to face The Diamond Studd, Larry Zbyszko, Arn Anderson, and Steve Austin that summer.
 His final match came on August 11 when he was defeated by The One Man Gang at a house show in Roanoke, Virginia.

-Independent circuit (1991–1993)
+Global Wrestling Federation (1991–1993)

 Houston next went to the United States Wrestling Association promotion, which had bought up the World Class Championship Wrestling promotion in Dallas, where he feuded once again with Black Bart.
 After leaving there he then wrestled on the independent wrestling scene before showing up in January 1992 at the Global Wrestling Federation.
 His first appearance came on January 3 when he faced Bull Pain.
 Wrestling as The Midnight Rider he enjoyed greater success, even winning their Television Championship, and teaming with Rockin' Robin and Baby Doll in mixed tag matches against Bull Pain and Samantha Pain.